-Visitors to the College were able to view all aspects of student life at the 3500 hectare farm, with tours operating all morning, giving visitors the chance to view some of the Colleges farm enterprises;- cattle, the piggery and sheep, the cropping
+aspects of student life on the 3500 hectare farm, with afirst-hand view of the College farm enterprises;- cattle, the piggery, sheep, the cropping

-The College Trade Training Centre never fails to impress – with its new, modern, engineering and automotive equipment, the centre caters for students from Years 10 to 12 giving them access to vocational training leading into apprenticeships.
+The College Trade Training Centre never fails to impress – with its modern, engineering and automotive equipment, the centre caters for students from Years 10 to 12 giving them access to vocational training leading into apprenticeships.

 “As part of our comprehensive education and training opportunities, we provide students with the opportunity to study the Certificate II in Agriculture, Certificate II in Automotive Vocational Preparation and Certificate II Engineering Pathways.
 Students also have access to the Trade Training Centre facilities on a daily basis,” said Principal Dean Carslake.